Bad pants. Big heart. RBC Wealth Management-sponsored golf tournament helps Houston newborns

 “He gets people involved with Texas Children's, and he knows the hospital so well he's able to be a true advocate,” she says.
 “His impact isn't just financial, but also through inspiring others to become an advocate for the hospital, which goes far beyond what we could quantify.”

-Recently renamed to acknowledge RBC Wealth Management’s longtime financial and employee volunteer support, the RBC Wealth Management Bad Pants Open has grown from just a few dozen golfers in its first years to 370 participants in 2016, when the tournament raised $375,000 for Texas Children’s.
+Recently renamed to acknowledge RBC Wealth Management’s longtime financial and employee volunteer support, the RBC Wealth Management Bad Pants Open has grown from just a few dozen golfers in its first years to more than 300 participants in 2019, when the tournament raised more than $440,000 for Texas Children’s.
 The money has helped the facility enhance patient and family experiences, and continue to provide the same level of care to children, women and families that Fox and his family received three decades ago.

 “It's hard to describe how amazing it is when patient families come back and give their time, funds, and connections to be able to ensure that other families can experience the great outcomes they had,” TenHoeve says.

-The tournament will celebrate its 20th year in October, and thanks in part to Fox, its future is as bright as the pants worn by its participants.
+The tournament celebrated its 22nd year in October, and thanks in part to Fox, its future is as bright as the pants worn by its participants.

-"There are so many different ways to help your community,” Fox says.
+“There are so many different ways to help your community,” Fox says.
 “I've just gravitated toward those organizations that focus on kids, and focus on those that can't do it themselves.
 If you can do just a little bit to make things in the world better, then you should.”